PX4/PX4-user_guide/en/flight_modes/offboard.md

 * The vehicle must be armed before this mode can be engaged.
 * The vehicle must be already be receiving a **stream of target setpoints (>2Hz)** before this mode can be engaged.
 * The vehicle will exit the mode if target setpoints are not received at a rate of > 2Hz.
-* Not all co-ordinate frames and field values allowed by MAVLink are supported.
+* Not all coordinate frames and field values allowed by MAVLink are supported.
 :::

 ## Description